the-bash-guy/Encrypt/README.md

 # Download and install

 Encrypt (at least for now) is no longer available for Linux.
-Windows: You can get latest versions from Releases page or https://noescape1151.ddns.net (available soon)
+Windows: You can get latest versions from Releases page.

 # How to use